 Non-Debtor Spouse Liability and Fraudulent Transfers to Entireties Accounts

 Tenancy by the entirety protects jointly owned assets from the creditors of either individual spouse.
 But this protection creates a temptation.
-A debtor spouse who holds non-exempt assets in their own name may try to convert those assets into protected entireties property by transferring them into a joint account or jointly titled asset with their non-debtor spouse.
-When a creditor challenges that transfer as a fraudulent conveyance under Florida Statutes Chapter 726, the non-debtor spouse who received the transfer becomes a defendant in the creditor’s lawsuit.
+A debtor spouse who holds non-exempt assets may try to convert them into protected entireties property by transferring them to a joint account.

 Speak With a Florida Asset Protection Attorney